-The enormous structure used to house Gaylord Palms' ICE! (dubbed "The Florida Fridge") is cooled to a chilly nine degrees making it necessary for the resort to provide over-sized winter coats for visitors to wear.
+The enormous structure used to house Gaylord Palms' ICE! (dubbed "The Florida Fridge") is cooled to a chilly 9 degrees making it necessary for the resort to provide over-sized winter coats for visitors to wear.

-LEGOLAND Florida Christmas Bricktacular
+LEGOLAND Christmas Bricktacular

 SeaWorld Holiday Celebration

-Universal Orlando Holiday Celebrations
+Universal Orlando Parade

 If you didn't get to New York for Macy's Thanksgiving Parade, there is no need to pout.
-Each evening during December all of the floats, performers, costumes and marching bands that make up the Macy's tradition will fill the streets of Universal Studios Orlando.
+Each evening during December, all of the floats, performers, costumes, and marching bands that make up the Macy's tradition will fill the streets of Universal Studios Orlando.

-It is also one of the most beautiful and meaningful celebrations.
-The grand musical performance by a mass choir and orchestra is filled with pageantry, but the real treat of the evening is when a celebrity narrator retells the traditional Christmas story.
-2017's celebrities include Neil Patrick Harris, Whoopi Goldberg, and Kurt Russell.
+Epcot's Candlelight Processional is one of the most popular holiday traditions at Disney World.
+The grand musical performance comes from a mass choir and a full orchestra, but the real treat of the evening is when a celebrity narrator retells the traditional Christmas story.
+Daily performances run from late November through the end of December at America Gardens Theatre.

 Ho, Ho, Ho...Santa Sightings

-- Every day until January 7, 2018 is a fair day at Santa's Enchanted Forest in Miami.
-We're talking midway games and rides, attractions, themed displays, a 92-foot Christmas tree, over three million twinkling holiday lights and all the fun Santa and his elves can create.
+It isn't hard to believe that after Santa spends much of the year at the North Pole that he would enjoy the warmer climate of Florida.
+Florida East Coast Railroad's annual Christmas Trains to the North Pole departs in early December and makes a series of stops where Ol' Kris Kringle greets children.
+Every day until the first week of January is a fair day at Santa's Enchanted Forest in Miami.
+We're talking midway games and rides, attractions, themed displays, a 92-foot Christmas tree, over three million twinkling holiday lights, and all the fun Santa and his elves can create.